TimeDelta/learning-to-learn/README.md

 ### Handling Invalid Guided Offspring

 The guided decoder sometimes samples latent points that produce unusable computation graphs (e.g., no edges or incompatible tensor shapes), particularly in the first few generations.
+To prevent these invalid or non-operative graphs from biasing the surrogate or inflating Pareto scores, every genome passes explicit validity filters before it is evaluated.
+Any sample that fails (decodes to an empty DAG, cannot be rebuilt, or produces an optimizer that leaves model parameters unchanged) is assigned a deterministic penalty vector: each fitness metric is set to ±10^6 depending on its objective direction.
+These penalties propagate into the population’s fitness log.
+Invalid graphs are omitted from normalizations for pareto fronts, etc.
 To keep these failures from overwhelming the surrogate model:

-* Store invalid graph/metric pairs separately from the valid ones with a fixed penalty.
+* Invalid graph/metric pairs are stored separately from the valid ones with a fixed penalty.
-* Mix only a small, generation-proportional fraction of the invalid graphs into each training epoch (capped at 20% of the valid graphs), so early generations focus on valid data while later ones still learn which latent regions to avoid
+* Only a small, generation-proportional fraction of the invalid graphs are mixed into each training epoch (capped at 20% of the valid graphs), so early generations focus on valid data while later ones still learn which latent regions to avoid

 This subsampling keeps the decoder from collapsing onto invalid DAGs while still providing a clear gradient signal to steer it back toward feasible graphs.